 Jacob’s father and three half-siblings apparently had not made it out of the house.

 “Jacob told me he got out when nobody else was able to get out,” said Jose Mangual, father of one of the children who hadn’t escaped.

 On Thursday, searchers identified the body of family member Kaylee B. Spillers, just 5 years old.

-Nichole Rivera last heard from her daughter, Delaney Webb, on the fateful morning through a Facebook posting.
+Nichole Rivera last heard from her daughter, Delaney Webb, on Saturday morning through a Facebook posting.

 Her daughter and her daughter’s fiance were staying at the home of Rivera’s parents.
 The couple had planned to wed there in August.